-- Thinnish, elastic hippie headbands look great across your forehead, but I prefer to wear them back an inch or two past my hairline, almost like a halo.
-This is also a good way to wear a headwrap if the elastic in it is too tight to comfortably wear across your forehead.
+- Wrap headbands look great across your forehead, but I prefer to wear them back an inch or two past my hairline, almost like a halo.
+This is a good way to wear a headwrap if the elastic in it is too tight to comfortably wear across your forehead.
 Cloth styles look great like this too!

 - Hairbands are a great way to add glamour and fashion to a bad-hair-day ponytail.

-- Turbands are one of my favorite trends right now.
-Strangely though, I’ve found that they look best with curly, wavy, or textured hair rather than my natural pin-straight state.
+- Add texture to your hair before wearing — I’ve found that these wraps look best with curly, wavy, or textured hair rather than my natural pin-straight state.
 Try spritzing with salt spray and scrunching, or curling large sections before wearing.

 4. A Unique Maxi Dress

-We all owe a huge “thank you” to Rachel Zoe for making printed maxi dresses such a hot item.
+We all owe a huge “thank you” to the Olsens for making printed maxi dresses such a hot item.
 I love anything with a print or pattern, but lace detailing is gorgeous too.
 You just don’t want to go too basic.
 Look for geometric or nature-inspired prints for extra bonus points!